NIC-Brian-Org/project-ducphattran/README.md

 ## Classes
 The game contains two main objects: **Fruit** and **Land**.
 ### Land (id, status, fruitId, harvestableAmount)
-Land is used to plant and  harvest the fruit, it contains two status:
+Land is used to plant and  harvest the fruit, it contains two statuses:

 - 0: Not planted
 - 1: Planted